 Cerber usually demands $280 in Bitcoin.
 In might not seem like much, but there are 3 problems with paying ransom ware.

-Being denied your data can be agonising, as the NHS knows all too well, but yielding to the demands will only cause you issues in the future.
+Being denied your data can be agonising, as the NHS knows all too well, but yielding to the demands will only cause issues in the future.
 While most malware can be detected by modern firewalls, those that get through require a phishing element.
 This demonstrates the need for a better human firewall and company-wide training in an introduction to cyber attacks and cybersecurity.